BenMorel/smartdump/README.md

 - standalone PHAR version
 - support for other RDBMS
-- support for loading only *n* rows in the base tables; useful to extract a sample dataset
 - support for loading *incoming* relationships to the tables (**?**)
   Right now, only the outgoing relationships are followed, it could be interesting to follow incoming relationships to each row we're exporting as well; at least as an option?
 - a mode that does not dump, but scans the whole database for broken foreign key constraints